x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/delete-um-hunt-group.md

 3. On the **Warning** page, click **Yes**.

-### Use the Shell to delete a UM hunt group
+### Use Exchange Online PowerShell to delete a UM hunt group

 This example deletes a UM hunt group named `MyUMHuntGroup`.

 ```
 Remove-UMHuntGroup -identity MyUMHuntGroup